 - Enlarged liver (Hepatomegaly)

 - Amyloidosis has been seen in less than 10% of HIDS cases.

 - Henoch-Schonlein purpura (HSP)

 Vaccines, travel, illness, injury, birthday parties, big celebrations, excursions, school pressures, and any other stress, good or bad, to the immune system can cause a flare.
 In teens and adult women, menstruation is often a trigger for flares.
+Most with HIDS will have a flare within 24 hours of immunization.
 Some patients with HIDS have more frequent and severe flares in the winter and fewer and less severe flares in the summer.
-Sometimes the flare may seem random and the trigger can’t be identified.
+Sometimes the flares may seem random and the trigger can’t be identified.